EndlessTrax/python-template-snippets/README.md

 ---

-This snippet was authored by [Ricky White](https://rickywhite.dev/), and is an open-source extension.
+This snippet was authored by [Ricky White](https://twitter.com/endlesstrax), and is an open-source extension.
 Please help to improve this by [submitting issues here](https://github.com/EndlessTrax/python-template-snippets/issues).

+If you'd like to sponsor the developwment of this extension, please consider [sponsoring me on GitHub](https://github.com/sponsors/EndlessTrax)

 **Happy Coding!**